Fussyotter/backend_ecomm_shell/README.md

 - User authentication and authorization.
 - Secure payment processing using Stripe.
 - Order history and status tracking for logged-in users.
+- low level implementation of GPT-2 for SQL queries.

 ## Technologies Used

 - Django
 - Stripe
+- Pytorch
+- Transformers

 ## Known Issues